ELEKTRONN/ELEKTRONN/doc/Examples.rst

 3D Neuro Data
 =============

 This task is about detecting neuron cell boundaries in 3D electron microscopy image volumes.
-The more general goal is to find a segmentation by assigning each voxel a cell ID.
-Predicting boundaries is surrogate target for which a CNN can be trained (see also the note about target formulation :ref:`here <data-format>`) - the actual segmentation would be made by e.g. running a watershed on the predicted boundary map.
+The more general goal is to find a volume segmentation by assigning each voxel a cell ID.
+Predicting boundaries is a surrogate target for which a CNN can be trained (see also the note about target formulation :ref:`here <data-format>`) - the actual segmentation would be made by e.g. running a watershed on the predicted boundary map.
 This is a typical *img-img* task.

-For demonstration purpose a very small CNN with only 70k parameters and 5 layers is used.
+For demonstration purpose, a very small CNN with only 70k parameters and 5 layers is used.
 This trains fast but is obviously limited in accuracy.
-Besides, to solve this task well, more training data would be required.
+To solve this task well, more training data would be required in addition.

 The full configuration file can be found in ELEKTRONN's ``examples`` folder as ``neuro_3d_config.py``.
 Here only selected settings will be mentioned.

 Getting Started
 ---------------